shogun-toolbox/shogun/doc/cookbook/source/examples/classifier/gaussian_naive_bayes.rst

 .. sgexample:: gaussiannaivebayes.sg:create_instance

-Then we run the train Gaussian Naive Bayes algorithm, apply it to the test data, and print the prediction.
+Then we run the train Gaussian Naive Bayes algorithm and apply it to the test data, which here gives `CMulticlassLabels`

 .. sgexample:: gaussiannaivebayes.sg:train_and_apply